DublinSwingDancing/dublinswingdancing.github.io/index.md

 ---
 Hello, and Welcome.

-This (going to be) an outreach page to make Swing Dancing an accessible activity.
+This (going to be) an outreach page to make Swing Dancing an accessible activity for all.